 How do you teach math to your preschooler?

-Have “number toys” for your child to become familiar with the design and shape of each number symbol.
+- Have “number toys” for your child to become familiar with each number symbol’s design and shape.

 RELATED: 50+ kid activities at home you will love!

 This math activity has my preschooler matching numbers as he challenges his memory.